Published: 23 June 2026

 - Error messaging

-- ARIA expectations
+- Assistive technology use including ARIA expectations

 3. Run early contrast and structure checks